palkan/rubanok/README.md

     end
   end

-  # strict matching; if Plane will not match parameter, it will raise Rubanok::UnexpectedInputError
+  # strict matching; if Processor will not match parameter, it will raise Rubanok::UnexpectedInputError
   # You can handle it in controller, for example, with sending 422 Unprocessable Entity to client
   match :filter, fail_when_no_matches: true do
     having "active" do